Comparison of random field discretizations for high-resolution Bayesian parameter identification in finite element elasticity: Markov Chain Monte Carlo methods

 \section{Markov Chain Monte Carlo methods}

 We will solve the inverse problem of recovering Young's modulus field profiles from displacement observations in a Bayesian framework.
 The current gold standard of this Bayesian approach is the Markov Chain Monte Carlo (MCMC) methodology \cite{law_data_2015}.
-In this section, we illustrate two MCMC methods: the Metropolis-Hastings algorithm \cite{hastings_monte-carlo_1970}, a simple and widely used MCMC method and the multilevel Markov Chain Monte Carlo method \cite{dodwell_multilevel_2019,vanmechelen_multilevel_2025}, which deals with some of the issues of Metropolis-Hastings in the case of high-resolution FE models with high-resolution observations.
+In this section, we illustrate two MCMC methods: the basic Metropolis-Hastings algorithm \cite{hastings_monte-carlo_1970}, a simple and widely used MCMC method and the multilevel Markov Chain Monte Carlo method \cite{dodwell_multilevel_2019,vanmechelen_multilevel_2025}, which adapts Metropolis-Hastings for more efficient use in the case of high-resolution FE models with high-resolution observations.